MEMBERS AREA MEMBERS AREA

 About the Early Career Award

-The AMWA Early Career Award aims to assist members transition from tertiary education or other employment to a career in medical writing.
+The AMWA Early Career Award aims to assist members to transition from tertiary education or other employment to a career in medical writing.
 AMWA members with fewer than two years’ experience in medical writing are eligible to apply.

 Submissions should focus on a topic that is strongly related to medicine and/or health.